 Captures the projected picture and save it as your startup screen.
-See "Creating your own startup screen" on page 45 for details.
+See "Creating your own startup screen" on page 37 for details.

-4. Keystone/Arrow buttons (□ / ▲ Up, □ / ▼ Down)
+4. Keystone/Arrow keys ($\Box / \blacktriangle Up, \Box / \lor Down$)

 Manually corrects distorted images resulting from an angled projection.
-See "Correcting keystone" on page 34 for details.
+See "Correcting keystone" on page 28 for details.

-MENU/EXIT
+5. MENU/EXIT

 Turns on the On-Screen Display (OSD) menu.
-Goes back to previous OSD menu, exits and saves menu settings.
-See "Using the menus" on page 28 for details.
+When the OSD menu is activated, exits and saves the menu settings.
+See "Using the On-Screen Display (OSD) menus" on page 23 for details.

-6. ◄ Left/?
+6. ◀ Left/ ?

 Starts the FAQ function.
-See "Utilizing FAQ function" on page 44 for details.
+See "Utilizing FAQ function" on page 35 for details.